AdaCore/spark2014/lrm/source/program-structure-and-compilation-issues.rst

 Program Structure and Compilation Issues
 ========================================

+Data flow analysis, unlike compilation, does not follow Ada's separate compilation model.
+For example, functions in |SPARK| must be side-effect free;
-Because functions and expressions in |SPARK| must be side-effect free, it may be necessary to analyze the bodies of all subprograms called to determine if a function or an expression is in |SPARK|.
+this rule is enforced as part of data flow analysis.
+Suppose that a function calls a procedure which in turn calls another procedure, which in turn calls yet another.
+In the absence of Global aspect specifications for the procedures in question, it would be necessary to analyze the bodies of all subprograms called in order to determine whether the function is side-effect free.

 Limited Package Views
 ---------------------